hpcleuven/VscDocumentation/source/data/tier1_data_architecture.rst

 The third storage system will be used for the moment to store a third copy of some selected data objects.

 A user can access iRODS from a local computer and/or the VSC Tier-1 and Tier-2 systems using different types of user clients.
-At this moment they are available:  iCommands, a portal client , WebDAV clients and a Python Client.
+At this moment they are available:  iCommands, the YODA portal client , WebDAV clients and a Python Client.

 iCommands is an utility that give users a command-line interface to operate on data in iRODS.